organicrails/organicrails.github.io/_posts/2015-07-29-Billtrail.md

 {% endhighlight%}

 Notice anything different?
-If we were not using MongoDB, but just the default SQLite, it might look something like this instead
+If we were not using MongoDB, but rather the default DB, SQLite, it might look something like this instead

 {% highlight ruby %}
 class Bill < ActiveRecord::Base